 ***What our FEMA Sandy "Alternate Project" will do

-- Enable the ship to use spuds (internal pilings) which will make her self-docking (sort of like a NYC Ferry dock).
+Enable the ship to use spuds (internal pilings) which will make her self-docking (like a NYC Ferry dock).
 Having spuds will make the ship more resilient in storms and will make us more "economically resilient" by increasing our docking options, enabling us to go to communities with no piers or with those new-fangled piers built for pedestrians and not boats.
 To do this work, the ship will be hauled out at a shipyard, the forepeak (the front-most space) will be repaired, sand blasted and painted so that it can hold ballast water.
 Ballast water will bring the bow down to the point where the spudwells are perfectly vertical.
 Spudwells (the tubes through the hull through which the spuds go) were installed in 2007.

-- Fabricate and install the spuds.
+Fabricate and install the spuds.

-- Fabricate a collapsible gangway and collapsible browstand (a portable base that goes on the pier under the gangway).
+Fabricate a collapsible gangway and collapsible browstand (a portable base that goes on the pier under the gangway).
 These will be more resilient in storms (we can take them apart and put the pieces on the ship deck out of harm's way).
 They'll make us more "economically resilient" by increasing our docking options: the browstand will be the height of fences that NYC has been putting on piers and that block gangways.
 With our special browstand, our gangway will be able to reach over the obstructive fences (like a stile).
-For YEARS, PortSide and others have advocated for removable, sectional fences; but the fences keep being built, so we are creating a work-around with this high browstand.
+FOR YEARS, PortSide and others have advocated for removable, sectional fences; but the fences keep being built, so we are creating a work-around with this high browstand.
 We see this as a prototype other ships can use when trying to dock in NYC.
 NYC has a reputation of being unfriendly to boats and ships of all sizes.
 You can see some of our efforts to change that by searching for hashtag #Piers4Boats on Twitter.

 PortSide’s recovery & resiliency work